catherinezucker/gows/README.md

 4. Navigate to `http://localhost:{PORT}/{RELATIVE FILE PATH}` to view a file in the browser.

 ## Master Server
 The master server's role is to spawn multiple worker servers as child processes, and then monitor the health of the servers and redirect requests to the various servers.
 The master monitors the health of the servers via the `/healthcheck` endpoint.
 If a worker server is deemed to be unhealthy, the master kills the server and starts up another (this adds a level of fault-tolerance).
-The master redirects the requests to worker servers by issuing a HTTP redirect to a worker server, which is chosen via a roud-robin strategy.
+The master redirects the requests to worker servers by setting up a remote proxy and forwarding the request to a worker server, which is chosen via a roud-robin strategy.

 ## Worker Servers
 The worker server implements the basic fileserver functionality.
 It sets up endpoints to retrieve and return every file in a directory.
 In addition, the worker servers cache files when they are retrieved, making them able to serve popular files more quickly.